luguin444/full-stack-challenge/README.md

 ## Description

-This is the starts of a simple flashcards app designed to help early learners of English to identify some common English phonics sounds.
+This is the start of a simple flashcard app designed to help early learners of English to identify some common English phonics sounds.

 The app has two components: